Skip to main content

 I will continue to refuse riding a scooter, until it is absolutely needed

-I'm not saying those who ride a scooter are wrong, I'm saying that we really can consider different options before following the trends, sometimes utopia exists just a step away, and we might never get to it if we just follow others' path blindly
+I'm not saying those who ride a scooter are wrong, I'm saying that we really can consider different options first before following the trends, sometimes utopia exists just a step away, and we might never get to it if we just follow others' path blindly

-another fun fact: I wrote worthless before gemini corrected it to priceless, so I guess it helped
+I wrote worthless before gemini corrected it to priceless, so I guess it helped

 have you ever thought about learning to ride a bicycle?